-The 13th Annual Dirty Linen Night will take place on Saturday, August 9 in the art galleries and antique and craft shops of the 200 to 1000 blocks of historic Royal Street, as well as galleries on nearby side streets.
+The 15th Annual Dirty Linen Night will take place on Saturday, August 8 in the art galleries and antique and craft shops of the 200 to 1000 blocks of historic Royal Street, as well as galleries on nearby side streets.

-During Dirty Linen Night, art lovers and casual strollers are invited to visit the participating galleries and shops and hopefully make purchases of artworks on display, thereby supporting some of the top artists and craftspersons in the city.
+During Dirty Linen Night, art lovers and casual strollers are invited to visit the participating galleries and shops and hopefully make purchases of artworks on display, thereby supporting some of the top artists and crafts persons in the city.
 Buyers can arrange with the shops to ship oversized artwork to the addresses they specify at the time of purchase.

 The evening also features participating musical groups, wandering clowns and mimes and other innovative entertainment features.
 Every year some new touch is added.

-About Royal Street
+The Art on Royal Street

 The annual event, produced by the Arts Council of New Orleans, showcases the unique stretch of Royal Street and all of its artist-owned galleries.
 Galleries and shops in the area showcase their art, from original oils, watercolors and sculpture to prints, glass and mixed media.
 These quaint and often historic shops also sell jewelry, home accessories, decorative arts, antiques, hats, wigs, costumes, antiquarian books, collectables and much more.
 High-end boutiques carry the latest and most colorful fashions in both women’s and men’s apparel.

-Also participating in Dirty Linen Night are artists in the small section known as “Dutch Alley,” where Dumaine Street meets the Mississippi River levee (actually 912 North Peters Street).
+Also participating in Dirty Linen Night are artists in the small section known as “Dutch Alley”, where Dumaine Street meets the Mississippi River levee (actually 912 North Peters Street).
 Gallery owners and other local merchants may offer special prices on their merchandise or may be willing to cut deals with customers.